dragonflydb/documentation/docs/getting-started/docker-compose.md

 This guide will have you up running Dragonfly with `docker-compose` in just a few minutes.

-| This guide assumes you have `docker` and `docker-compose` installed on your machine.
-If not, [Install Docker](https://docs.docker.com/get-docker/) and [Install Docker Compose](https://docs.docker.com/compose/install/) before continuing.
+If you do not have `docker` and `docker-compose` installed on your machine, before continuing install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).

 ## Step 1